CaidenGilbert/PixelArt/MilestoneSubmissions/Lab9/LabReport.md

 ## Development Methodology:

-We will use a hybrid Agile development methodology.
+We will use a hybrid Agile development methodology as opposed to a waterfall methodology.
+We will do one week scrum sessions.
 Our methodology will focus on breaking a big problem into lots of smaller problems that can be solved in a faster manner(I.E. Sprints), which can improve the feedback cycle between group members.
 More importantly, we will promote individuals and interactions between team members.
+A big part of this is the fact each group member will select what they want to work on.
+Then every Friday after we meet with the TA we will talk as a group between (5:30pm -> 5:45pm) and get set up for the following week.
 In addition, working software is prioritized over comprehensive documentation.
 Lastly, we will prioritize responding to change over following a set-in-stone plan.
 We are also going to focus on writing good code with function commenting, and we are also going to focus on the minimum viable product.

 ## User Epics and Stories:

 User epic: As an Artist, I would like to have a personal account where I can store my creations.
-  User story: As an Artist, I would like my account to be secure with a password.
+  - User story: As an Artist, I would like my account to be secure with a password.
 This will prevent other people from changing my artwork.
-  User story: As an Artist, I would like to select my username.
+  - User story: As an Artist, I would like to select my username.
 This username will be what people identify my by in the global gallery and when I am working with friends.
 User epic: As an Artist, I want the ability to collaborate with other artists on a single piece of artwork in real time.
 This will allow me to add my artistic edge to my friends  canvas.
-  User story: As an Artist, I would like to create a canvas and share it only with my friends by having a pass key.
+  - User story: As an Artist, I would like to create a canvas and share it only with my friends by having a pass key.
 This will give us the ability to create artwork without having     to worry about other people changing our artwork.
 User epic: As an Artist, I want the ability to color a pixel whatever color I want.
 This will allow me to create unique and colorful artwork.
-  User story: As an Artist, I want the ability to select the color I want by clicking on a color pallet.
+  - User story: As an Artist, I want the ability to select the color I want by clicking on a color pallet.
 This will allow me to easily switch between colors.
 User epic: As an artist, I want to share my completed pieces of artwork with everyone else.
 This will allow others to gain inspiration from my artwork and this will allow me to gain notoriety.
-  User story: As an Artist, I want a button that I can hit to publish my artwork globally.
+  - User story: As an Artist, I want a button that I can hit to publish my artwork globally.
 This will let me showcase my artwork to my friends and family.
 User epic: As an artist, I want to be able to store my artwork privately if it is a work in progress or a private creation.
 This will allow me to access all of my artwork and continue working on it.
-  User story: As an Artist, I would like to have a separate page where I can view all the artwork I have created.
+  - User story: As an Artist, I would like to have a separate page where I can view all the artwork I have created.
 This will allow me to make artwork that I don’t want everyone to     see.

 ## Communication Plan: